meagherjamin/Tableau-Cortex-Chat/README.md

 Todo:
 - Sanitize User Input.
-- Define Resquest + Response Format for each endpoint.
+- Define Request + Response Format for each endpoint.
 - Implement configuration and setttings usage on the extension instead of parameters.
 -Implement option for  User Input selection buttons, like "Select Path" or "Global Search", "Local Search".
 The use of these buttons could be defined in the modeID lookup on initialization.
 - Extension <-> Orchastrator Authentication(?)